 Change the following sentence in Section 3.2 of TGac Draft D1.2: (P5L1)

-very high throughput (VHT) basic service set (BSS): A BSS established by a VHT AP or an IBSS with a dynamic frequency selection (DFS) owner (DO) station (STA) that is a VHT STA and where the VHT AP or VHT STA includes the VHT Operation element in its transmitted Beacon frames.
+very high throughput (VHT) basic service set (BSS): VHT BSS is one of the followings:

+A BSS established by a VHT AP that includes the VHT Operation element in its transmitted Beacon frames.

+An IBSS with a dynamic frequency selection (DFS) owner (DO) station (STA) that is a VHT STA and includes the VHT Operation element in its transmitted Beacon frames.

+An MBSS (Mesh basic service set) established by a VHT STA that includes the VHT Operation element in its transmitted Beacon frames.

 Change the Table 8-262 in Section 8.5.16.2.2 of 802.11REVmb Draft D11.0: (P848L25)